avargasv/ContribsGH2-Z-T/postZIOTest.md

 identical to that available outside the test environment, which allows the replacement of an application layer with another deliberately developed with a specific test in mind.

-ZIO test supports property-based testing.
+ZIO Test supports property-based testing.
 For that purpose, it provides: i) predefined data generators for the standard data types, ii) functions to compose generators that allow to easily build data generators for user-defined types, and iii) a `check` function, that takes as arguments a certain number of generators, and a property checking function used to apply to the generated values an assertion expressing the property of interest.